Jim Braddock vs. Joe Louis

-James J. Braddock won the world's heavyweight championship from lethal puncher Max Baer in 1935.
-The match was described as one of the biggest upsets in ring history.
+James J. Braddock won the World Heavyweight Championship from lethal puncher Max Baer in 1935.
+The victory was described as one of the biggest upsets in ring history.

-Braddock later said after the fight: "When he hit me with that left-right combination I could've stayed down on the canvas for three weeks".
+Braddock later said, "When he hit me with that left-right combination, I could've stayed down on the canvas for three weeks."

 Louis was the only person who managed to put Braddock down for the referee's count of ten.
 He had been knocked down only twice before in his career, and he got up both times to win the fight.

 Louis held the title for twelve years and defended it twenty-five times, both records for all weight divisions.